ksoclabs/terraform-aws-ksoc-connect/README.md

 # terraform-aws-ksoc-connect

-The module allows you to connect to your AWS account to KSOC to them to be able to scan and analyze your AWS resources.
+The module allows you to connect your AWS account to KSOC to allow them to be able to scan and analyze your AWS resources.

 ## Terraform Registry